strongloop/strongloop.com2/_posts/2018-04-30-dev-preview2.md

 ### Development process
 We have made a few changes to keep us on top of the latest technology stack and simplify our development process and infrastructure.
+It also improves developer productivity.
-It includes:
+Features includes:
 - [Dropping Node 6 support](https://strongloop.com/strongblog/loopback-4-dropping-node6)
 - [Moving LoopBack 4 documentation to loopback-next monorepo](https://strongloop.com/strongblog/march-2018-milestone/)
 - [Switching to 0.x.y versions from 4.0.0-alpha.X](https://github.com/strongloop/loopback-next/issues/954) to better indicate breaking changes

-### Many more enhancements
-- [Able to generate JSON schema from models](https://strongloop.com/strongblog/loopback-4-json-schema-generation/)
-- Developer productivity
 - Refine the mono repo layout for better isolation
 - Refine the build scripts for performance and much better VSCode integration (error reporting, debugging, formatting)
 - Add more TypeScript type checks

+### Many more enhancements
+- [Able to generate JSON schema from models](https://strongloop.com/strongblog/loopback-4-json-schema-generation/)
 - More context/DI features
   - Optional dependency
   - `@inject.context`